marxram/spidr/README.md

    - Ensure you have the Arduino IDE installed on your computer.
 You can download it from [here](https://www.arduino.cc/en/software).

 2. **Required Libraries**:
-   - Install the necessary libraries for your ESP controller and display.
-You can find these libraries in the project's repository or refer to the project documentation for specific library requirements.
+   - Install the necessary libraries.
+They are documented in the [dependecies.md File](dependencies.md)

 3. **Local MQTT Broker**:
    - Create local MQTT broker and a technical user an account.
 Also external MQTT brokers are possible.